 - 1. Become acquainted with the background of the Teacher Candidate he or she is supervising. - 2.
 Become acquainted with the school principal and school program of the Teacher Candidate he or she is supervising.
 Request an appointment with the principal to discuss expectations for the teacher candidate and to provide her/him with the information folder prepared by the Field Placement Officer. - 3.
 Participate in a faculty-designed orientation and planning meeting for Teacher Candidates prior to the beginning of Fall Quarter student teaching.
 As part of the orientation, review all guidelines and requirements for state certification. - 4.
-Visit the student teaching site to - (a) convene a meeting with the Cooperating Teacher by the end of the first week of the student teaching assignment in order to: - (1) facilitate a discussion of the candidate's and mentor's goals, ways to meet the goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - (2) reinforce the importance of communicating any concerns to the college supervisor. - (3) provide an overview of the student teaching assessment rubrics, the Positive Impact on Student Learning Project, the state definition of "student voice", and the expectations of the Teacher Performance Assessment. - (4) determine how the Teacher Candidate's time will tentatively be allocated. - (5) respond to any concerns that may arise. - (b) supervise the Teacher Candidate for at least one entire instructional period at each of 4 observations. - (c) provide the Teacher Candidate with concrete pedagogical recommendations through conferences following each observation. - (d) collaborate with the Cooperating Teacher-Mentor, using the MiT Student Teaching Assessment Rubric as a foundation, to formatively and summatively evaluate the Teacher Candidate, including conducting the following meetings with the Teacher Candidate present: - (1) a non-binding, mid-assignment evaluation of the Teacher Candidate and - (2) a final assessment of the Teacher Candidate's performance.
+Visit the student teaching site to - (a) convene a meeting with the Cooperating Teacher by the end of the first week of the student teaching assignment in order to: - (1) facilitate a discussion of the candidate's and mentor's goals, ways to meet the goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - (2) emphasize the mentor teacher's role in helping the candidate learn effective classroom management strategies. - (3) reinforce the importance of communicating any concerns to the college faculty. - (4) provide an overview of the student teaching assessment rubrics, the state definition of "student voice", and the expectations of the Teacher Performance Assessment. - (5) determine how the Teacher Candidate's time will tentatively be allocated. - (6) respond to any concerns that may arise. - (b) supervise the Teacher Candidate for at least one entire instructional period at each of four observations. - (c) arrange for additional observations if the candidate experiences difficulties in any arena of teaching. - (d) provide the Teacher Candidate with concrete pedagogical recommendations through conferences following each observation. - (e) collaborate with the Cooperating Mentor Teacher, using the MiT Student Teaching Assessment Rubric as a foundation, to formatively and summatively evaluate the Teacher Candidate, including conducting the following meetings with the Teacher Candidate present: - (1) a non-binding, mid-assignment evaluation of the Teacher Candidate and - (2) a final assessment of the Teacher Candidate's performance.

-Each of these should be signed by all parties.
+Each of these should be signed by all parties and returned to the Field Placement Officer.